l3itisys/AutoHovercraft/README.md

-# AutoHovercraft
+# Autonomous Hovercraft

 This repository contains the code for an Arduino-controlled hovercraft that uses Infrared (IR) and Ultrasonic (US) sensors for navigation and obstacle avoidance.

 ## About The Project

-The AutoHovercraft project is designed to give hands-on experience with the Arduino IDE and microcontroller features.
-It integrates Infrared and Ultrasonic rangefinders to measure distance and control an LED’s brightness.
+The Autonomous Hovercraft project is designed to give hands-on experience with the Arduino IDE and microcontroller features.
+It utilizes the ATmega328 microcontroller, commonly found in Arduino boards, along with Infrared and Ultrasonic rangefinders to measure distance and control an LED’s brightness.
 The project outputs distance and Analog-to-Digital Conversion (ADC) readings to a screen via UART.
 Additionally, it demonstrates real-time sensor feedback, helping users understand how to interpret sensor data for obstacle detection.

 ### Key Features: